101 [ARTS] Introduction to Digital Technology & Culture – (3 Credits)

 An introduction to the tools and methods of production for multimedia authoring in digital contexts.

-Tools and Methods for Digital Technology is an introduction to tools and methods of production for multimedia authoring in digital contexts.
-Material covered will include but not be limited to the introduction of technical concepts regarding image production, the use of vector and bitmap graphics, digital and print design, and audio and video production.
-Conceptual aspects of design, composition, and audience analysis, and usability will also be covered with an emphasis on creative and critical thinking.
+“Material covered will include an introduction of the technical considerations regarding digital image production, the use of vector and bitmap graphics, basic video and motion graphics production.
+Conceptual aspects of design and composition will also be covered with an emphasis on creative and critical thinking.”

 206 [DIVR] Digital Inclusion – (3 Credits)

-Examination of global reach of digital environments, structures, and tools with focus on inclusion in terms of access, availability, affordability, adoption, and application across cultures.
+Examination of the global reach of digital environments, structures, and tools with focus on inclusion in terms of access, availability, affordability, adoption, and application across cultures.

 Digital Inclusion takes as its starting point the need for the digital environment to be inclusive and equitable.
 The course examines the digital environment from web design to voting machines, from legal structures to diverse emoticons on social media platforms, and from broadband access to website domain name registration to see how inclusion and equity are imagined, put into action or undermined.
 The course will look at the rise of digital technology alongside cultural, social, and legal frameworks that defined a certain set of digital defaults that exclude as much as they attempt to include.
 Digital Inclusion will explore how to making connections in a global environment means unpacking the very tools we use to communicate, the ways in which digital platforms are built and who can and can’t use these tools, platforms, and systems.